moroz/moroz.dev/content/blog/sign-and-send-a-bitcoin-transaction-in-go.md

 ### Refactoring and Code Organization

-The steps to generate a key for Bob would be exactly the same, but with different inputs.
-Therefore, this is a good moment to commit the changes up to this point to version control and refactor the code a bit.
+This is a good moment to commit the changes to Git and refactor the code a bit.

 ```go
 package main